walles/batterylogger/README.md

 upgrades.

 * See if we can detect enabling / disabling of Google Now.

+* Make sure we rotate the history file when it gets too big.
+Aim for keeping a month or more of stats at hand.

 * Find out how to find model X-coordinate for an in-graph click.
 This would be used for showing event details when we click them.
 Try using